shalinikannan23/serversideprocessing/README.md

 ## DESIGN STEPS:

 ### Step 1:
+First clone the repository in open theia ide terminal.

 ### Step 2:
+Write the program using html and css for the calculations to be displayed in the server side.

 ### Step 3:
+Make the allowed hosts '*' in setting.py in order to run our webserver.

 ### Step 4:
+Add codes to urls.py, views.py to run the code into the server.

 ### Step 5:
+Now give python3 manage.py runserver 0:8000 to make the server run.

 ### Step 6: